The battle is on! You have identified at least 1 mouse has found its way into your home, and you now want to get rid of

 Mice – Understand Your Enemy

 This is your first step for total mouse control!
 Before you go into battle, take some time to learn about mice.
-Here are the important things you need to know about these rodents before you get to our 10 step guide.
+Here are the essential things you need to know about these rodents before getting to our 10 step guide.

 - Mice are nocturnal.
 This means they are more active at night.
 Your traps are most likely to catch a mouse at night as they travel through your home in search of food and items to construct their mouse nest.